Your Medical Records

 Our guiding principle is that we hold your records in strict confidence.

-The Data Protection Act 1998 allows you to find out what information is held about you on computer and in certain manual records, including your health notes.
-This is known as “right to subject access”.
+The Data Protection Act 2018 allows you to find out what information is held about you on computer and in manual records.
+This is known as a Subject Access Request (SAR).

 Royal Surrey County Hospital NHS Foundation Trust